Demographics of the Philippines: Languages

-According to the Komisyon ng Wikang Filipino, there are 135 ethnic languages in the Philippine archipelago, each spoken by the respective ethno-linguistic group, except for the national Filipino language which is spoken by all 134 ethno-linguistic groups in the country.
+According to the Komisyon sa Wikang Filipino, there are 135 ethnic languages in the Philippine archipelago, each spoken by the respective ethno-linguistic group, except for the national Filipino language which is spoken by all 134 ethno-linguistic groups in the country.
 Most of the languages have several varieties (dialects), totaling over 300 across the archipelago.
 In the 1930s, the government promoted the use of the Tagalog language as the national language, and called the new Tagalog-based language as the national Filipino language, becoming the 135th ethnic language of the country.
 Visayan languages (Cebuano, Waray, Hiligaynon, etc.) are widely spoken throughout the Visayas and in most parts of Mindanao.
 Ilokano is the lingua franca of Northern Luzon excluding Pangasinan.
 Zamboangueño Chavacano is the official language of Zamboanga City and lingua franca of Basilan.

 Filipino and English are the official languages of the country for purposes of communication and instruction.
 Consequently, English is widely spoken and understood, although fluency has decreased as the prevalence of Tagalog in primary and secondary educational institutions has increased.